Splintermail/splintermail-client/tools/qwwq/README.md

 A dict object is the combination of a compiler-defined keymap, which maps string keys to integer indices, and a list of runtime values.

-Additionally, dict keys are normally evaluated lazily, unless they contain a reference to a non-global parameter.
+Additionally, dict keys are normally evaluated lazily unless they contain a reference to a non-global parameter.

 Example dict code: